couchbase-examples/ios-swift-cblite-userprofile-sync/README.md

 - Authorization & Access Control
 - Data Validation

-This tutorial will demostrate how to
+This tutorial will demonstrate how to
 - Setup the Couchbase Sync Gateway (with Docker) to sync content between multiple Couchbase Lite enabled clients.
 We will will cover the basics of the Sync Gateway Configuration.
 - Configure your Sync Gateway to enforce data routing, access control and authorization.
 We will cover the basics of Sync Function API
 - Configure your Couchbase Lite clients for replication with the Sync Gateway
-- Use "Live Queries" or Query events within your Couchbase Lite clients to be asyncronously notified of changes
+- Use "Live Queries" or Query events within your Couchbase Lite clients to be asynchronously notified of changes

 Full documentation can be found on the <a target="_blank" rel="noopener noreferrer" href="https://developer.couchbase.com/tutorial-quickstart-ios-uikit-sync">Couchbase Developer Portal</a>.